TO THE SHAREHOLDERS

 on the recommendation of the Nomination and Remuneration Committee, the Board has approved

-the Nomination and Remuneration Policy (hereinafter referred as "Policy') of the
+the Nomination and Remuneration Policy (hereinafter referred as "Policy'), which

 20.3 Corporate Social Responsibility Policy